Kef provides you with the best marine insurance that you can find.

 Example: 800 cubic feet x 6.5 lbs./cubic foot x $12.00/lb = $62,400 insured value

 2. List and value (replacement at destination in similar condition) everything in your shipment.
 If it is not on the list, it is not insured.
 The value you assign is the maximum claimable value.
+Though it is not such an easy task, detailing and valuing the contents of your shipment, you can group items of similar value, and minimize the value of groups of things you care less about.

 Insurance related decisions, lists, and documents are due 2 weeks before pickup.